The WPV team is committed to meeting the needs of our members, supporting our volunteers, and engaging with community partners in the areas we serve.

 Lauryn De La Torre

 Lauryn studied Sociology at Loyola Marymount University and graduated in 2016.
 She volunteered with WPV (Westchester Playa Village) in 2015 while going to school at LMU, now come full circle to employment with WPV where she can live a life of compassion, empathy, and intent, guided by the spirit of volunteerism.
 Each day she is motivated to create a better world by strengthening communities and empowering others through kindness and the passion to serve, with the hope it will inspire others to do more for one another.

 Volunteer and Member Services

 Elvy learned about WPV through a neighbor and started out as a volunteer.
 She has loved being involved with WPV ever since and joined the staff in 2014.
 As the primary contact for our members, Elvy enjoys talking with them to coordinate their transportation needs, friendly visits, and errands.
 Elvy also works closely with the volunteers to match their schedules with the client requests.
 She also enjoys planning WPV social events.
 Elvy and her family have been residents of Westchester for 20 years.
 She enjoys entertaining, cooking, music, and movies.

 Benjamin received his MSW in Social Welfare with certifications in Geriatric Social Work, and Human Services Management at UCLA Luskin School of Public Affairs.
 He is very passionate about improving the health and quality of life in communities, especially for older members and vulnerable populations.
-Benjamin comes with a decade of specialized training in communications, community health, and aging services.
+Benjamin comes with a decade of specialized training in organizational development, program design and implementation, communications, community health, and aging services.